 FixMyStreet is a website designed to make it easy for you to report a problem anywhere, anytime – even if you don't know which organisation is responsible for fixing the problem, and you don't have time to find out.

 If you prefer, you can send your report anonymously.

 FixMyStreet will acknowledge your report immediately, and the system enables you to monitor progress.

-Just report the problem and the system will do the rest for you.
+Just report the problem to FixMyStreet and let the system do the rest for you.

 Who fixes FixMyStreet?

 FixMyStreet is run by mySociety, a UK based not-for-profit social enterprise, and registered charity.
 FixMyStreet and other mySociety projects provide "socially focused tools with offline impacts"designed to "give people the power to get things changed."

 FixMyStreet, the UK's first nationwide fault-reporting website, launched in 2007.
 Every week, thousands of people use it to report potholes, broken streetlights, and other problems in their local area.
 You don't need to know who's responsible for getting problems fixed.
 Nor do you need to spend time trying to navigate your way to the right page of complex council websites, or deal with call centres.
 All you need to do is click on FixMyStreet.
 This is a https secure website and mySociety is a charitable project of UK Citizens Online Democracy (or UKCOD), a limited company (company number 03277032) and a registered charity in England and Wales (no. 1076346).

 Who pays for these services?

 "mySociety's work is funded by a variety of means: grants from charitable foundations, donations from private individuals, and commercial income from its trading entities."
 (Quotes taken from mySociety's website)